ssmirr/appdev-chapters/continuous-delivery.md

 ![](/assets/continuous-delivery-3-stages.png)

+One immediate benefit of grouping the apps together in a Pipeline is that, once you're fully confident in a change, you can [promote your staging app's slug](https://devcenter.heroku.com/articles/pipelines#promoting) directly to the production app, which speeds up deployment.

+## Review Apps

+Imagine there are 10 developers on the team with 2-3 branches each that they think are ready to merge into `main` and deploy to `production`.
+They are just waiting for approval from Q&A and the product owners.

+If you only have a single `staging` server, you're going to have a big traffic jam.
+Should each developer create their own staging server?
+Since we're using Heroku, with it's unbelievably good deployment ergonomics, that is actually within the realm of possibility; if we were working directly with e.g. Amazon AWS for hosting, it would be out of the question.
+However, there's a better way: Review Apps.

-Then, click the "Connect to GitHub" button, authorize Heroku to access your GitHub account (don't forget to Grant access to any organizations you want) and locate the repository that your `origin` remote is pointing at.
+To enable Review Apps in our Pipeline, click the "Connect to GitHub" button, authorize Heroku to access your GitHub account (don't forget to Grant access to any organizations you want) and locate the repository that your `origin` remote is pointing at.
 Finally, click the "Enable" button next to "Enable Review Apps":

 ![](/assets/continuous-delivery-5-connect-github.png)